tiffany85211/DSSI107/Assignments.md

 * with one query to get at least 100 news reports
 * Store your data as .rds or .rda
 * Zip your data, .rmd, .html file into a zipped file, then upload

+# Assignment #6 Challenge
+* Try to implement the following posts [Who wrote the anti-Trump New York Times op-ed?
+Using tidytext to find document similarity](http://varianceexplained.org/r/op-ed-text-analysis/)